Dr Mirani Litster

 GPO Box 2100, ADELAIDE, SA, 5001

-Mirani specialises in archaeomalacology (molluscan remains), and has analysed a range of assemblages including from the Wallacean sites of Laili Cave in Timor-Leste (c.
-44 ka) and Ratu Mali (the earliest known funerary rite in Wallacea).
-She has also investigated early Buddhist archaeological sites in the Maldives.
-Mirani has advanced glass bead research in Australia, contributing her analyses on a number of significant assemblages from Madjedbebe, the Wellington Range and Native Mounted Police Camps in Queensland.
+Mirani specialises in archaeomalacology (the analysis of molluscan remains) and has worked on a wide range of assemblages, including material from the Wallacean sites of Laili Cave in Timor-Leste (c.
+44,000 years BP) and Ratu Mali, the earliest known funerary context in Wallacea.
+Her research also extends to the early Buddhist archaeological sites of the Maldives and the distribution of cowrie shells from the archipelago.
+In Australia, Mirani has made contributions to glass bead archaeology, analysing key assemblages from Madjedbebe, the Wellington Range, and Native Mounted Police camps in Queensland.

-Mirani is currently a CI on an ARC Discovery Project Before Cook: Contact Negotiation and the Archaeology of the Tiwi Islands, which aims to reconcile divergent narratives of early cultural encounters between Tiwi Island Traditional Owners, Makassans, the Dutch and other Europeans.
-In 2024 Mirani led (with Wonu Veys) key international collaborations with the Wereldcultures Museum in Leiden, the Anima Mundi Museum in the Vatican City and the Musee du quay Branly in Paris, which involved Tiwi participation and collaboration.
+Mirani is currently a Chief Investigator on the ARC Discovery Project Before Cook: Contact Negotiation and the Archaeology of the Tiwi Islands.
+This project seeks to reconcile divergent narratives of early cultural encounters between Tiwi Island Traditional Owners, Makassan trepangers, Dutch explorers, and other European visitors.
+In 2024, she co-led international collaborations with the Wereldmuseum (Leiden), the Anima Mundi Museum (Vatican City), and the Musée du quai Branly-Jacques Chirac (Paris).
+These partnerships prioritised Tiwi participation and collaboration.

 Qualifications